fightfil/fightfil.github.io-src/content/pages/penultimate-step/index.md

 [Howard Lyons]({filename}./characters/hlyons.md)

 :   Senior, sprinter, silly.
 Howard is the RA for Ellie's floor, and was one
-    of the guides during Ellie's recruitment as an athelete before her freshman year.
+    of the guides during Ellie's recruitment as an athlete before her freshman year.

 [Emma Giles]({filename}./characters/egiles.md)

 :   A fellow first-year on the jump-squad in track, Emma shares Ellie's feeling
-    of being an outclassed fish out of water on the team, consistenly jumping the worst of the girls on the team.
+    of being an outclassed fish out of water on the team, consistently jumping the worst of the girls on the team.

     But she and Ellie hit it off, and hang around a bit while not studying or